selmaohneh/selmaohneh.github.io/_posts/2024-08-26-How-I-Explained-IoC-and-DI-to-Our-Senior-Software-Engineer.md

-# How I Explained IoC and DI to Our Senior Software Engineer
+title: "How I explained IoC and DI to our Senior Software Engineer"
+header:
+  teaser: /assets/images/di-ioc.jpg
+---

 Inversion of Control and Dependency Injection are two of these big buzz words you always hear when talking about modern software development.
 At least they were when I started going professional.
 That’s why I invested quite some time to research that topic.
 I was surprised our Senior Software Engineer did not…